BPS-space/bps-space.github.io/electronics/index.md

 -   [KiCad] - is a free and open source PCB CAD program that has all the features any hobbyist would need plus more
--   [EasyEDA] - is a free, but proprietary, web-based PCB CAD suite that has lots of features and integrates well with their creator, JLCPCB, very well.
+-   [EasyEDA] - is a free, but proprietary, web-based PCB CAD suite that has lots of features and integrates well with their creator, [JLCPCB], very well.
 -   [EAGLE] - a commercial PCB CAD program offered by Autodesk.
 It is possible to get for free as a student or hobbyist, but autodesk makes it hard to find